San Francisco Transportation

 E Line: Castro District-Market Street-Ferry Building-Exploratorium-Cruise Terminal-Pier 39-Fisherman’s Wharf

-Vintage Streetcar patronage in San Francisco has become as popular as Cable Cars.
-We highly recommend taking Muni E Line Streetcar runs from anywhere on Market Street to the Embarcadero and Fishermans Wharf, where it circles back.
+Muni Vintage Streetcar patronage has become as popular as Muni Cable Cars.
+We recommend taking the Muni E Line Streetcar runs from anywhere on Market Street to the Embarcadero and Fisherman’s Wharf, where it circles back.

 The Cable Car Museum at 1201 Mason Street, shows the powerful cable gears at work.
-Though not indicated on the Cable Car Map, all three routes provide awesome vistas, entertaining bell-ringers and come within 1-3 blocks of the Cable Car Museum:
+Though not indicated on the Cable Car Map, all three routes provide awesome vistas, and entertaining bell-ringers and stop within 1-3 blocks of the Cable Car Museum:

-The combination of BART, Muni Metro, Vintage Streetcars, and Cable Cars travel within 3 blocks of most city attractions.
-Also, Clipper Card is a reloadable smart card for electronic transit fare payment on all San Francisco Bay Area modes of transit, including ferries.
+The combination of BART, Muni Metro, Vintage Streetcars, Cable Cars, and BRT travels within 3 blocks of most city attractions.
+Also, the Clipper Card is a reloadable smart card for electronic transit fare payment on all San Francisco Bay Area modes of transit, including ferries.

-San Francisco Bay Ferry headed to the Bay Bridge; (c) Soul Of America
+San Francisco Bay Ferry headed to Oakland; (c) Soul Of America

-Golden Gate Bay Cruise, 1 hour under the Golden Gate Bridge and around Alcatraz, it is San Francisco’s only bay cruise in 12 languages, departs 8–14 times daily; we recommend this cruise for views that you’ll remember a lifetime.
+Golden Gate Bay Cruise, 1 hour under the Golden Gate Bridge and around Alcatraz, is San Francisco’s only bay cruise in 12 languages, and departs 8–14 times daily; we recommend this cruise for views that you’ll remember for a lifetime.

 SF Explorer Cruise, the 90-minute cruise that offers spectacular views and narratives on Natural History, Architecture, and Native American Culture; departs May-Sept